Alessandra BrenaMarika Diana now has her own post.

 Alessia Belometti - raced single-seaters in Europe in 2006 and 2007.
 Supported by AP Motorsport, she began in Formula Junior 1600 in Italy, finishing sixth with one podium place.
 She then moved on to Formula Renault, in Belgium and at home in Italy for a winter series.
 In 2007, she continued with Formula Renault.
 The Swiss series, held around Europe, was her main focus, but she was only 25th overall.
 She did not do much better in the Italian Formula Renault 2000 summer or winter championships, and only did a few races in each.
 Later, she may have raced sportscars, and she was certainly linked to a drive in a Racing Box Dodge Viper.

 Alessandra Brena - began her senior racing career in Italy in 2011, at the age of fifteen.
 She drove in Formula Abarth, mainly concentrating on the Italian championship.
 Her best finish seems to have been eleventh, at Misano.
 Unfortunately, she was unable to complete the season, due to an injury sustained during a race.
 She also drove in two European championship events, also at Misano.
 In 2012, she drove in the Green Scout Cup for alternative-fuel vehicles, in a Kia.
 She won at least one race.
 She continued with alternative fuels in 2013, keeping the Kia.
 In it, she won one race of the BRC Green Hybrid Cup, and also the championship.
 As well as hybrids, she raced more traditional vehicles, including a Ginetta G50 and a Lamborghini Gallardo, which she used in the Lamborghini Super Trofeo.
 She was thirteenth in the championship.
 In 2014, she raced the Ginetta again, in a couple of rounds of the European GT4 Challenge.
 She was thirteenth and fifteenth at Misano.
 In 2015, she did some rounds of the Germanol Adria Race Cup, in a Renault Twingo, as well as entering some Italian rallies, in a Peugeot 208.
 Her best result in the Renault seems to have been a fifth place.
 She won the Coupe des Dames in the Rally Due Valli, and was 28th overall.
 In 2016, she rallied the Peugeot in the Franciacorta Rally Show, and was 32nd overall.
+A return to the circuits in 2017 took the form of the Italian TCS Touring Car Championship.
+She was third overall, winning twice.
 Previously, she raced karts, having begun at eight years old.

 Michela Capella – mostly known for karting, but has done some racing in cars.
 In 2007 and 2008, she competed in Formula Junior in Italy.
 During her second season, she was racing against her father, Andrea.
 They were driving for different teams.
 She was a competent driver, who was more than capable of top ten finishes.
 After 2008, she returned to karting for at least one season.